yaozhenghangma/JulEP.jl/docs/src/tutorials/band.md

 # [Projected Band Structure](@id BandTutorial)

-Here, we will show how to plot projected band structure from PROCAR, as the first example.
+Here, we will show how to plot projected band structure using PROCAR, as our first example.

-To finish this task, we need three packages.
+To complete this task, we need three packages.
 ```julia
 using MatterEnv
 using Plots